-Many listed buildings in the National Park have large gardens and some are in designed garden landscapes, often, in turn, within a magnificent natural landscape.
-Any new development within the grounds of listed buildings should respect the character of the existing building and its setting.
+Many listed buildings in the National Park have large gardens; some are set in designed gardens often, in turn, within a magnificent natural landscape, while others contribute to the special character of our towns and villages.
+It is important that any new development within the vicinity of a listed building, however large or small, should respect the character of the existing building and its setting.